ivucica/theoutcast/theoutcast/readme.txt

     by MinGW Project
  SQLite
     by D. Richard Hipp
+ PNG Library
+    by libpng team
+ PNG Loader Library for OpenGL (glpng)
+    by Ben Wyatt

 Thanks to CIPSoft for making Tibia and creating this wonderful protocol.
 Thanks to crew from #otserv (irc.quakenet.org) for providing support when I needed it.